-Best portable air conditioners – tried and tested heatwave solutions
+Best portable air conditioners – our top picks for cooling, heating, and humidity control

-The best portable air conditioners as tested by the Ideal Home team on a blue background
+A set of three of the best portable air conditioners as tested by the Ideal Home team on a pink and blue background

 (Image credit: Future)